CT-BRAGG/Math_Interpreter/README.md

 # My Programming Language

 A lightweight, interpreted programming language created for educational purposes.
 It supports variable declarations, basic arithmetic expressions with operator precedence and parentheses, and string manipulation using a custom-built lexer, parser, and evaluator system written in Java.
+In the future, file input will be fixed and the program will have better error handling as a whole.

 ---